PrincetonUniversity/running_gromacs/05_vmd/README.md

 $ ./configure
 $ cd src
 $ make install
-# you coud add the above to your PATH in .bashrc
+# see "Updating your PATH" below
 ```

-Use [MyDella](https://mydella.princeton.edu/) to launch a graphical desktop.
-Choose "Interactive Apps" then "Desktop of Stellar Vis node".
+Use [MyDella](https://mydella.princeton.edu/) (or [MyStellar](https://mystellar.princeton.edu/) or [MyAdroit](https://myadroit.princeton.edu/)) to launch a graphical desktop by choosing "Interactive Apps" then "Desktop on Della Vis Nodes".
 When the session starts, click on the black terminal icon next to FireFox to launch a terminal.
 In the terminal, launch `vmd` with:

 ```
 $ /home/<YourNetID>/software/vmd/bin/vmd